 That’s, you know, quite obvious, just with the cars that they’re driving and the clothing that they’re wearing and the general appearance of them.

-In these accounts, two notable.
-First, there is the tendency to as a distinct category or ‘type’ of client, with common ‘characteristics’ and ‘attributes’.
+In these accounts, there are two notable aspects.
+First, there is the tendency to constitute PIED consumers as a distinct category or ‘type’ of client, with common ‘characteristics’ and ‘attributes’.
 These accounts may concretise the apparently self-evident and clearly defined ‘category’ of the typical PIED consumer.
+Importantly, although these consumers appear to pre-exist our participants’ accounts, following Stengers we can argue that instead they are constituted through processes of articulation, as our interviewees assemble a range of human and non-human elements (clothing, affect, material possessions, and so on) into concrete consumer ‘types’ and assign different bodies/subjects to these ostensibly unique ‘categories’.
 Second, we note that the ostensibly ‘typical’ consumer is defined in terms that also implicitly construct consumers of other kinds of drugs as different – in their presentation, access to resources and so on.
-As we will explain, such comparisons explicitly, rais vital political and ethical questions.
+As we will explain, several of our interviewees mobilised such comparisons explicitly, raising vital political and ethical questions.

 Importantly, the emphasis on appearance and image identified by health professionals as part of PIED consumers’ motivations (an emphasis which is also evident in scientific research on motivations for PIED consumption) became an occasion for judgment in that many problematised it as excessive.
 According to Victor (pharmacist), for example, for PIED consumers, ‘image is everything’.
 As Florence, a GP, also noted: ‘the bottom line is that it is a body image issue’.
 The account offered by Leon (NSP worker) was emblematic of a tendency to go further and pathologise some PIED consumers: